FrancesCoronel/personal-website-v3/site/content/about.md

 <span class="large-emoji">👩🏽‍💻️</span>

-* Software Engineer with a focus on UI design & development 🖌️🔧️
+* Front End Engineer at Slack HQ in SF with a focus on UI design & development 🖌️🔧️
-* Incoming Frontend Engineer at Slack HQ in San Francisco 💼
 * Latina (Peruvian-American) 🇵🇪️ who gets a lot of personal satisfaction out of inspiring underserved groups within the tech industry 😊
-* Mentor, freelancer & speaker 💬️
+* Passionate mentor, freelancer & speaker 💬️
-* Avid conference & hackathon goer 🚗
-* Code pusher, design publisher & online blogger 🌐️

 ### Random Fun Facts 🦄